 Despite the New Zealand studies showing toxic chemicals in e-cigs were below dangerous levels, Turkey’s Ministry of Health banned its use.
 Canada, Israel, Brazil, Jordan, Panama, Saudi Arabia, Hong Kong and Australia followed suit.

-These countries provided their citizens different reasons for banning the use of electronic cigarettes citing reasons such as other chemicals contained in the e-juice might pose a health risk or that it contained irritants.
-The United States Food and Drug Administration required it to be regulated.
+These countries provided their citizens with different reasons for banning the use of electronic cigarettes, citing reasons such as other chemicals contained in the e-juice might pose a health risk or contain irritants.

 Return of E-cigarettes

-Although 2009 had been a bane to electronic cigarettes, the subsequent year showcased different types of e-cigs and their users in an event known as the VapeFest which was held in the United Kingdom.
+Although 2009 had been a bane to electronic cigarettes, the subsequent year showcased different types of e-cigs and their users in an event known as the VapeFest, which was held in the United Kingdom.

 The US FDA then classified it as a tobacco product, not regulated as a medical device.
-If the e-cigs claim and prove that these gadgets really help in curbing addiction to nicotine, that’s when they’ll be classified as such.
+If the e-cigs claim and prove that these gadgets help curb addiction to nicotine, that’s when they’ll be classified as such.

-With the onslaught of regulating authorities on the E-cigs, manufacturers banded together in 2011 in a group known as the Tobacco Vapor Electronic Cigarette Association (TVECA).
+With the onslaught of regulating authorities on E-cigs, manufacturers banded together in 2011 in a group known as the Tobacco Vapor Electronic Cigarette Association (TVECA).

 This did not stop South American countries such as Argentina and Venezuela from banning e-cigs in their locales.
-It did not impede US based vapers from celebrating their victory to enjoy vapor cigarettes.
-They held the first ever VapeStock in Florida and VapeCon in Virginia.
+It did not impede US-based vapers from celebrating their victory by switching to vapour cigarettes.

 The ensuing year, VapeBash is celebrated in Illinois.
-Courts in Hawaii and Germany have allowed the use of e-cigarettes as it is categorized as a tobacco product.
-The Netherlands, Germany and Australia celebrate World Vaping Day on March 22.
+Courts in Hawaii and Germany have allowed the use of e-cigarettes, categorised as tobacco products.